'Bean dad' viral thread opens a Twitter can of worms

 But not everyone was a fan of that tweet, either.
 "Sorry you can't tweet anymore until you learn how to assemble a phone and or computer," wrote one Twitter user.

-As of Sunday afternoon, Roderick's original tweet kicking off the Bean Dad saga had been quote-tweeted more than 14,300 times, and was still climbing.
+As of Sunday afternoon before the account was deleted, Roderick's original tweet kicking off the Bean Dad saga had been quote-tweeted more than 14,300 times, and was still climbing.